 While Tezos hasn’t seen the same amount of network activity and rush of DApp building as Ethereum, it’s not because this blockchain is without merit.

-The unique approach to upgrading and voting may make it a more agile platform than some of its competitors, which can turn into a big advantage over the long run.
+The unique approach to dynamic upgrades and on-chain voting makes it a more agile platform than most of its competitors, which can turn into a big advantage over the long run.

-With a rocky road to launch, Tezos has provided some utility and can be appealing to both governmental and industry customers.
+Tezos has proven its utility and resilience that can be appealing to both governmental and industry customers.